An Evidence Based Approach to Workforce Planning

 It could be our physical layout.
 So the environmental factors could be the quality of our buildings.

 We worked with a client once that had extremely poor quality buildings and this was affecting the wellbeing of employees and productivity.
-So in fact, as part of the workforce planning process, they resolved to do a building remediation programme.
+So in fact, as part of the workforce planning process, they resolved to do a building remediation program.

 It could be questions so about geographical spread because if you’ve got, say, 1,000 employees in one office, that’s a very different thing from having 1,000 employees in 100 offices, which you find in certain types of businesses.